deeppavlov/dp-agent/docs/source/config/config.rst

 Agent Configuration
 ======================

 You can provide pipeline and database configuration for agent with config files.
-Both json and yml formats are acceptible.
+Both ``json`` and ``yml`` formats are acceptable.

 **Config Description**

 **Database**

-Database configuration parameters are provided via db_conf file.
+Database configuration parameters are provided via ``db_conf`` file.
 Currently, agent runs on Mongo DB.

-All default values are taken from `Mongo DB documentation <mongo-docs_>`__.
+All default values are taken from `Mongo DB documentation <https://docs.mongodb.com/manual/>`__.
 Please refer to these docs if you need to change anything.

 Sample database config: